dev2informa/blog_django_arabic/README.md

-blog_django_arabic
+arabic blog created by django framework

 Steps to download project:

-1- Download the full project from this link:
+1- Download the full project from this link: https://github.com/dev2informa/blog_django_arabic/archive/master.zip

 or